-For greater certainty, this section applies regardless of when Part III (Compliance) of O.Reg 241/19 Greenhouse Gas Emission Performance Standards (EPS Regulation) first applies to any facility in Ontario.
+For greater certainty, this section applies regardless of when Section 12 of O.Reg 241/19 Greenhouse Gas Emission Performance Standards ("EPS Regulation") first applies to the covered facility.

-Where the GHG Emissions Performance Standards and Methodology for the Determination of the Total Annual Emissions Limit (the "EPS Methodology") provides that an owner or operator is required to or is permitted to use a method to calculate the annual emissions activity limits for a covered facility, the person required to report shall report the production parameters and stringency factor parameters that are necessary for the calculations or determinations under those methods and for the stringency factor calculations in the EPS Methodology in an emissions report prepared for a calendar year in respect of the facility.
+Where the GHG Emissions Performance Standards and Methodology for the Determination of the Total Annual Emissions Limit (the "EPS Methodology") provides that an owner or operator is required to or is permitted to use a method to calculate the annual emissions activity limits for a covered facility, the person required to report shall report the production parameters; electricity generation, thermal energy, and cogeneration standards parameters; energy use and mobile equipment operation standards parameters and stringency factor parameters that are necessary for the calculations or determinations under those methods and for the stringency factor calculations in the EPS Methodology in an emissions report prepared for a calendar year in respect of the facility.
 The person shall report this information in accordance with this section.